EaEarth/YakHaiJaai/README.md

 \*\*\* If pushing failed with unauthorized error, check that current user has Storage Admin permissions or the Owner role.
 After checking that permissions is sufficient, issue `gcloud auth configure-docker` command to update authentication.
 Note: Firebase information in build arg can be found in json file which is obtained when generating new private key (6.1.6).

 Note: Hostname specifies location where the image will be stored.
-Hostname can be “gcr.io”, “asia.gcr.io” etc.
+Hostname can be “gcr.io”, “asia.gcr.io” etc.<br/>
 For more information about pushing image : https://cloud.google.com/container-registry/docs/pushing-and-pulling